Gangaikonda Cholapuram: Ruins of the ancient city

-Excavations suggest that the outer fortification was built of burnt bricks, was about six to eight feet wide.
-It consisted of two walls, the intervening space (the core) being filled with sand.
-The bricks are fairly large in size and are made of well-burnt clay.
-The Tamil Nadu State Archaeological Department has taken up fresh excavations to probe a nearby village named Ayudhkalam which is believed to have weapon manufacturing workshops, as the name suggests.
+Excavations indicate that the outer fortification was constructed on burnt bricks and measured 6 to 8 feet wide, consisting of two parallel brick walls with a sand-filled core.
+The bricks are relatively large and made of well-burnt clay.
+The Tamil Nadu State Department of Archaeology conducted excavations at the nearby village of Ayudhakalam, believed to have housed an armory and weapon manufacturing workshops.